Meals and Snacks

 One of the great things about the 3-Day is the spirit of kindness that we create for three days while on the event.
 It's like living in a bubble — the world the way we wish it would be.
 It's a world where every walker, from the first to the last, gets a cheer as she or he enters camp.
 Where a stranger may help you carry your bag.
 Where a long line to wait in becomes another opportunity to make a great new friend.
 One of the most popular phrases around the 3-Day is “No whining!”
 So carry on that legacy of kindness.
 Be kind, smile, and lend a hand when you see someone who needs it.

-As the sun comes up on the third day, you will re-pack your bag, load it on the gear truck and begin the final day.
+As the sun comes up on the third day, you will re-pack your bag, load it on the gear truck, which will be located right outside the hotel and begin the final day.
 The crew will transport your gear to the Finish Line Festival for you while you’re walking.

 Your gear bag can be picked up at the Finish Line Festival.
 If you would like a loved one to pick up your gear bag for you, please print out your event check-in confirmation page and give it to them before the event.
 (A link to your confirmation page can be found on your Participant Center home page if you have completed online check-in.)
 They must present a copy of this in order to claim your bag.